 All the delicious flavor of your favorite lasagna stuffed in a spaghetti squash.
-Lasagna Stuffed Spaghetti Squash is not only healthy but, when you use the squash as a bowl, cleanup is a breeze!
+Lasagna Stuffed Spaghetti Squash is not only healthy and low carb but, when you use the squash as a bowl, cleanup is a breeze!

 Day 10 of our new way of eating and we are seeing some progress.
 We have both lost some weight and I have gotten my workouts in every day this past week.
 And we're feeling good! (sounds like a song there somewhere?)

 Today's dish of Lasagna Stuffed Spaghetti Squash came about when I spied spaghetti squash on our 30 Days To A New You menu plan.
 It was accompanied by a chicken breast but we had been having so much chicken lately, Chicken & Walnut Salad, Crockpot White Chicken Chili and Chicken with Avocado Salsa, that we wanted something a little different.
 One of our favorite meals is always something Italian or Mexican so we went with Italy and decided on a healthy lasagna made with spaghetti squash and a hot Italian turkey sausage.
 And why dirty an extra dish when you can use the squash itself as a bowl.
 I'm patting myself on the back for that one. 🙂